mehmetbatar35/BECODE___PROJECTS/01.IMMOELIZA/04.API/ImmoEliza/README.md

 ## 📌 About the Project

-This project is part of the Immobilien Eliza initiative, which focuses on real estate data analysis tools.
-Built using Streamlit, the app provides a seamless and interactive experience in your web browser.
+This project is part of the Immobilien Eliza initiative, focusing on real estate data analysis tools.
+Built using Streamlit, the app provides a seamless and interactive experience directly in your web browser.

 ### 📝 Overview